 What Are Your Fees and Payment Structure?

+Lawyers charge hourly, flat, or retainer fees, so you should make a clear inquiry about the fee explanation.
 You are welcome to ask about any additional expenses that might get passed down to you, such as filing expenses, administrative expenses, and the like.

 Can You Provide References or Testimonials?

+It is best to look for client references or testimonials when payment terms are negotiated and payment procedures are agreed upon.
 This insight gives you a clearer perspective on the expertise of a particular lawyer and how satisfied their client was.
 An attorney willing to share references openly displays confidence in themselves.

 What Is the Expected Timeline for My Case?